chau25102001/CPS_landmark/README.md

 # Semi-supervise learning For Landmark Detection

 - This project is about applying semi-supervise deep learning technique for landmark detection.
-  Currently, only facial landmark detection on **ALFW** dataset is available
 - The repo is based on Cross Pseudo Supervision: https://github.com/charlesCXK/TorchSemiSeg

 # Getting started